Lawrence Sheriff School

 You’ll have the opportunity to work alongside experienced teachers and colleagues who can offer examples of good practice and provide advice and support during your training.
 You’ll spend the majority of your training in your host school and will feel part of the school community.

 As a guide, you will spend four days a week in your host school and one day a week at Warwick University to develop your subject and professional studies.
-To broaden your experience, you will complete a full terms placement in a contrasting school, running from after the Christmas break until the Easter holiday.
+You many also complete a few alliance training days at Lawrence Sheriff School.
+To broaden your experience, you will complete a six week placement in a contrasting school, usually after the Christmas break.

 In order to develop expertise in your chosen subject area, you’ll take three core modules.
 They’re all designed to equip you with the knowledge, understanding and practical skills you’ll need in your successful teaching career: